ReqRest/ReqRest/README.md

 As soon as the library reaches version `1.0.0` it will follow Semantic Versioning.

-## Contributing

-Any kind of contribution is welcome!
-Be sure to submit bugs and feature requests via GitHub issues.

-Before starting to write code for a (larger) Pull Request, be sure to talk about the changes that you are going to make, so that we can ensure that the changes are going to have a chance of being accepted.

-### Git and CI
+# Git and CI

-Development is done in separate branches.
-Once changes are done, they will be merged into the `dev` branch.

-Once there are enough changes to justify a new library version, `dev` will be merged into `master` and published.
+The repository's main branch is the `dev` branch.
+On this branch, changes are accumulated until the release of a new version is justified.
+Once that happens, the current state of `dev` will be merged into `master` and then automatically be built and deployed to NuGet.
-As a result, `master` always represents the state of the latest release.
+As a result, `master` will always represent the state of the latest release.

-## License
+# License

 See the [LICENSE](./LICENSE) file for details.